blinkdog/xcomjs/README.md

     cake rebuild
     cake run

+## Hacking
+Want to hack around on the code?

+`doc/notes.md` has some of my observations about X-COM: UFO Defense.
+It describes what I saw, and thus what I am attempting to re-create.

+`doc/dev.md` describes the high level points of the xcomjs codebase.
+If I were tutoring someone on the code, those are the points that I would go over with them.
+Reading this document is probably the best way to get a feel for the moving parts of the codebase.

 ## Thanks
 I wrote xcomjs, but drew heavily upon the reference material found at [UFOpaedia.org](http://ufopaedia.org/).
 Truly, my code stands upon the